SAYAR123/Python-Calculator/README.md

 # 🧮 Python Calculator

-A simple **Command-Line Calculator** built with **Python 3.10+** that performs basic arithmetic operations using the modern **`match-case`** statement.
-The calculator runs continuously until the user chooses to exit and safely handles division by zero.
+A simple and interactive **Command-Line Calculator** built using **Python 3.10+**.
+This calculator performs basic arithmetic operations using Python's modern **`match-case`** statement and provides a user-friendly menu to start or exit the application.

 ---

 ## 📖 Overview

-This project demonstrates the fundamentals of Python programming, including:

-- User input handling
-- Infinite loops
-- Pattern matching (`match-case`)
-- Conditional statements
-- Arithmetic operations
-- Formatted output using f-strings

-It is an excellent beginner project for learning Python basics.
+This project is designed for beginners to understand the fundamentals of Python programming.
+It demonstrates concepts such as loops, conditional statements, pattern matching, user input handling, and arithmetic operations in a clean and interactive manner.

 ---